quark-bot-discord/quark-languages/en_gb/serverlogs/message/message-bulkdelete.md

 embed

 There was an issue with recovering the files.
-If this happens persistently, please make us aware in our support server.
+If this happens persistently, please make us aware in our support server.\n{invite}

 There was an issue with creating a text file.
 Some messages may be lost.
+If this happens persistently, please make us aware in our support server.\n{invite}
 ```